thibaudk/ossia.github.io/_pages/score-download.md

 <li>Ubuntu 18.10+ </li>
 <li>Debian Buster (10) / Bullseye (11) / ...  </li>
 <li>Fedora 29+</li>
-<li>Your system must have at least glibc-2.28, as well as X11, ALSA, libGL, librt, libdbus, libGL, libEGL (those packages are present on any relevant desktop distribution ; if you use Debian, Ubuntu, Fedora, OpenSUSE, ArchLinux or anything like those it will work fine).</li>
+<li>Your system must have at least glibc-2.28, as well as X11, ALSA, libGL, librt, libdbus, libGL, libEGL.
+Those packages are present on any relevant desktop distribution ; if you use Debian, Ubuntu, Fedora, OpenSUSE, ArchLinux or anything like those it will work fine.</li>
 <li>Either JACK or Pipewire for audio, and Avahi for Bonjour support are recommended.</li>
 <li>libbluez may be necessary to use Wiimotes (which go through Bluetooth).</li>
 <li>Wayland support is still experimental, in particular on GNOME-based desktops.</li>